 I’ve had the pleasure of staying at Discovery Parks – Forster, one of the most dog-friendly caravan parks in NSW.
 Dogs are allowed to stay at the park year round, both on selected sites as well as in selected cabins, including the Deluxe Riverfront cabins.
 The pet-friendly cabins are clearly listed on the website.

-There’s a shady fenced dog park with seating onsite, which I believe has been extended with an area just for small dogs since my stay.
-Every Sunday at 8am there is a Discovery Barks Walk, another great way to socialise your dog, followed by drinks and nibbles.
+There’s a shady fenced dog park with seating onsite, which I believe has been extended with an area just for small dogs since my stay, plus an onsite dog walking track.
 And if your dog is rather sandy after a day at the local off-leash beaches, make use of the self-service dog wash and blow dry.

-Note that usually only one dog per booking is permitted, with possible management approval for a second dog.
-Dogs must be registered, microchipped and vaccinated.
+Previously, only one dog per booking was usually permitted, with possible management approval for a second dog.
+Double check the latest pet rules when booking.

 #2 Riverwood Downs, Barrington Tops